LONDON MARKETS: FTSE 100 Climbs As Pound Slides On Election Jitters

 Continue Reading Below

+For the month of May, the U.K. benchmark was on track for a 4.7% gain, its biggest monthly advance since December last year.

 A fall for sterling was seen as driving the market action on Wednesday, with the pound falling to $1.2818 from $1.2860 late Tuesday in New York.
-The loss came after a YouGov estimate, commissioned by the Times newspaper, indicated that the Conservatives might lose 20 seats in the June 8 election.
-That means May's party would lose its current majority in parliament, which is has had since the election in 2015.
+The loss came after a YouGov estimate, reported by The Times newspaper, indicated that the Conservatives might lose 20 seats in the June 8 election.
+That means May's party would lose its current majority in parliament (http://www.marketwatch.com/story/theresa-may-could-lose-majority-in-uk-election-fresh-research-finds-2017-05-31), which is has had since the election in 2015.

 Labour, on the other hand, is expected to gain 28 seats.
-A few weeks ago, the Tories stood to increase their majority substantially.
-Investors had been pushing the pound above $1.30 on hopes a bigger Conservative majority would strengthen May's hands in the upcoming Brexit negotiations with Brussels.
+A few weeks ago, the Tories stood to increase their majority substantially and bag a landslide victory.
+Investors had been pushing the pound above $1.30 on hopes a bigger Conservative majority would strengthen May's hand in the upcoming Brexit negotiations with Brussels.

-"This sterling weakness has offered a helpful translational boost for the FTSE's army of foreign earning stocks as the index brushes off weakness in commodities overnight (iron ore -4.2%; nickel at 11-month lows) as Chinese Manufacturing PMI was reported in-line with expectations," said analysts at Accendo Markets in a note.

 Continue Reading Below